Hiram Kahanawai: Life and career

-Hiram Kahanawai was born on September 1837, at Luaʻehu, Lahaina, on the island of Maui, to Kaʻaha and Kamaile.
+Hiram Kahanawai was born in September 1837, at Luaʻehu, Lahaina, on the island of Maui, to Kaʻaha and Kamaile.
 His paternal grandmother Kahikaheana was a trusted kahu (caretaker) who served the family of Kalaʻimamahū, a brother of King Kamehameha I, and his daughter Kekāuluohi.
 He was also a relative of Queen Emma of Hawaiʻi, by a junior line of descent, and distant relative of the family of Kalākaua and Liliuokalani.
 During the Great Māhele of 1848, his father received the land allotments on the islands of Oʻahu, Maui and Kauaʻi, including half of the ʻili of Kawananakoa in Honolulu, the ahupuaʻa of Kaulalo near Lahaina, and the ʻili of Kuiloa near Hanapepe.
 Kaʻaha died before 1852 and left all his landholding to his son.
 On May 29, 1852, Kahanawai was placed under the guardianship of his brother-in-law William Luther Moehonua, the husband of his sister Lucy Muolo.

 During his youth, he continued his family kuleana (responsibility) in serving the Hawaiian royal family.
 On October 15, 1853, Kahanawai was appointed as First Lieutenant of the Infantry in the Royal Hawaiian army by Prince Alexander Liholiho (the future Kamehameha IV) during reign of King Kamehameha III.
 Kahanawai also served as the chief steward and butler in the royal household under King Kamehameha IV and his wife Queen Emma from 1855 to 1863.
 After Kamehameha IV's death, he continued to serve the household of the Queen Dowager Emma during her widowhood.

 On March 20, 1855, he married Virginia Kapoʻoloku Poʻomaikelani (1839–1895), a trusted lady-in-waiting and household attendant of Queen Emma.
 The couple did not have any children of their own but adopted and raised Edward Abnel Keliʻiahonui (1869–1887), the nephew of Poʻomaikelani.

 Some time prior to 1873, Kahanawai and Poʻomaikelani left the service of Emma to join the factions loyal to Kalākaua.
 In the election of 1874 Kalākaua defeated Queen Dowager Emma to succeed Lunalilo as the monarch of Hawaii.
 Besides his own distant family ties to the new dynasty, Poʻomaikelani's elder sister was Queen Kapiolani, the wife and consort of the new king.

 After Kalākaua restored the Hawaiian army which had been disbanded by his predecessor, he appointed Kahanawai to the rank of Captain and in the capacity of Commander of the Household Troops.